se-edu/se-book/requirements/useCases/usage/index.md

 However, others argue that only use cases providing value to an external user/system should be shown in the use case diagram.
 For example, they argue that ‘view daily report’ should be the use case and  ‘generate daily report’ is not to be shown in the use case diagram because it is simply something the system has to do to support the ‘view daily report’ use case.

 We recommend that you follow the latter view (i.e. not to use System as a user).
-Limit use cases for modeling behaviors that involve an external actor.
+Limit use cases for Modeling Behaviors that involve an external actor.

 **More on use case descriptions**